FREQUENTLY ASKED QUESTIONS

 Options for construction and maintenance will be analyzed in the trail planning process.
 One of these is the creation of a public/private partnership.
 Monies for construction will most likely come through state, federal and private funding sources (grants).
-The Friends of the Yamhelas Westsider Trail, a 501c3 non-profit organization, will provide volunteers and raise funds to support trail maintenance.
+Friends of Yamhelas Westsider Trail, a 501(c)(3) nonprofit organization, will provide volunteers and raise funds to support trail maintenance.

 Who is involved in the planning of the project?